IBM/maximo-labs/MkDocs/apm_8.9/docs/demo_script.md

 The next Preventive Maintenance date and the MRR come directly from Maximo Manage.

 !!! note "Value"
-    The asset detail page is an incredibly useful tool for investigating assets.
-All of the asset information is presented on a single page, in easy-to-read tables, charts and graphs.
+    The asset detail page is an useful for investigating assets.
+Asset condition information is presented on a single page, in easy-to-read tables, charts and graphs.

 - On the top of the page, there are details about the asset, and KPIs that give a snapshot of its current state.
 - For this asset, there is a health score of 44, which is in the medium “fair” zone.